LoopKit/loopdocs/docs/browser/secrets.md

 ???+ tip "GH_PAT comes from personal `my-name` account"
     The *GitHub* personal access token used as one of the 6 <code>Secrets</code> is associated with your personal account (`my-name`); so if you already have one, you just keep using it.

 **Your personal *GitHub* account is still needed.
-The free organization points to your private account as a member.
+The free organization points to your personal account as a member.
 Please do not delete your personal *GitHub* account after creating an organization.
 If you do that - you will no longer have access to your organization.**

 ## Make up a Password